 We reviewed your account.
-This message is to inform you that due to violation of the terms of the Retailer Agreement, including section 5, we are terminating your Agreement, and therefore your participation in the Walmart Marketplace.
+This message is to inform you that due to a violation of the terms of the Retailer Agreement, including section 5, we are terminating your Agreement, and therefore your participation in the Walmart Marketplace.
 Your seller account and product listings will be deactivated, effective immediately.

 Please note that no appeals will be accepted for this matter.

-Your outstanding balance will be released within 180 days or earlier depending on the timing of any pending refunds, chargebacks and any other liabilities.
-The final payment will be net of customer refunds, credit card chargebacks and any other liabilities to Walmart.
+Your outstanding balance will be released within 180 days or earlier depending on the timing of any pending refunds, chargebacks, and any other liabilities.
+The final payment will be net of customer refunds, credit card chargebacks, and any other liabilities to Walmart.
 Our partner payments team will notify you separately if any additional action is required on your part.

 Walmart Trust & Safety